chelsclark/Moon/_posts/2017-09-09-project_test.md

 comments: true
 ---

-These are some of the covers I created for the Survivor Strong Prostate Cancer for Maple Tree Cancer Alliance.
+These are some of the covers I created for the Survivor Strong Prostate Cancer manual for Maple Tree Cancer Alliance.